New Hampshire Services for Children & Families

 - When, having successfully navigated through school, the young adult is ready to transition to the world of work and living in the community

-The Institute provides a statewide Clinical Outreach Department whose clinicians provide on-site School-Based Services to help students aged 3-21 experiencing behavioral challenges.
-Our Clinical Outreach department also offers comprehensive programs that remediate the fundamental problems of autism.
+Our statewide Clinical Outreach Department clinicians provide on-site School-Based Services to help students aged 3-21 experiencing behavioral challenges.
+We also offer comprehensive programs that remediate the fundamental problems of autism.

 Using a model often referred to as “foster care,” we carefully match children, based on needs, interests, preferences and goals, with Enhanced Family Care providers.

 When students with disabilities begin to “age out,” that is, when they have benefited as much as they can from what is contained within the curriculum and walls of the school, they still have much to learn in order to continue to grow.
-To meet this need, IPPI offers Community-Based Transition Programs for Teens and Young Adults for students aged 18 to 21.
+IPPI offers Community-Based Transition Programs for Teens and Young Adults for students aged 18 to 21.

 NH Council on Autism Spectrum Disorders Connor’s Law and other health insurance for the treatment of ASD.